hannahkiwummulonamubiru/cs50_final_project/README.md

 ![Student Grade Manager](assets/header.png)

+## 📹 Video Demo
+You may check the demonstration video on YouTube by [clicking here](https://youtu.be/ywV9LWsAKao?si=DLwBqX-9-EQc4_QQ).

 ## 📄 Description
 This Python-based **Student Grade Manager** application was developed as part of my final project for the CS50 course: